Aortic Valve Replacement: Minimally Invasive

 cause you to sleep deeply and painlessly during the operation.
 Afterwards you won’t

-- The operation will take several hours.
+The surgery will take several hours.
 Family and friends should stay in the waiting

 room, so the surgeon can update them.

-- There are several different approaches used in minimally invasive aortic valve replacement.
+Several different approaches may be used in minimally invasive aortic valve replacement.

 These can include a small incision through your breastbone, to the right of your breastbone,

 or between the ribs on your side.
 Sometimes surgeons use special instruments and a